webpack/webpack.js.org/src/content/configuration/target.md

 };
 ```

-It means that webpack will generate a runtime code for web platform and will use only ES5 features.
+Webpack will generate a runtime code for web platform and will use only ES5 features.

 Not all targets may be mixed for now.